 AAP Career Resources

-Optimal Resume is a career management tool that provides resources for current AAP students and alumni.
+The CAAP Center (powered by Symplicity) is a career management system that provides resources for current AAP students and alumni.
 You can:

-- create your own professional website to share with network contacts
+- create your own professional profile to share with network contacts

-- review examples of cover letters and resumes
+- review examples and guidance on cover letters and resumes

 - find a range of job search resources targeted to specific AAP academic programs